muskan882/bubble-game-projects/README.md

 # bubble-game-projects
-this is Bubble game project with the halp od html css and Javascript.
+this is Bubble game project with the help od html css and Javascript.